Ultralight dark matter in long-baseline accelerator neutrino oscillations: Ultralight dark matter in neutrino oscillations

-When ultralight dark matter is present, neutrinos in terrestrial experiments can be seen to drift in a dark sea.
-Ultralight dark matter $\phi$ can be found on the Earth by roughly $\rho_\phi \simeq$ 0.3 average density~\cite{Nelson:2011sf,Arias:2012az}.
-These dark matter particles move relatively slow and they can be treated as classical fields:
+When the ULDM is present, neutrinos in terrestrial experiments can be seen to drift in a dark sea.
+The ULDM particles exhibit high occupation numbers and sufficiently low velocities to be treated as a classical coherent field~{\hx \cite{Berlin:2016woy}},

+where $m_\phi$ is the DM mass, $t$ denotes the laboratory time, and $\alpha$ is an arbitrary initial phase.
+Given the solar system's non-relativistic velocity $v \sim 10^{-3}$ relative to the Galactic Center, this field is dominated by the temporal term $m_\phi t$.
+We can therefore drop the spatial dependence.
+The DM field $\phi(t)$ can be regarded as a superposition of many field modes with randomly distributed phases.
+The resulting oscillation amplitude $\phi_0$ emerges from the interference among these modes and can be statistically understood as a random walk in the complex plane, leading to a Rayleigh distribution~\cite{Foster:2017hbq}